Update on Blog URL

 Edit your Jekyll files again if needed.
 For example, I changed the

-.I checked that everything worked fine when tested locally, but there were still some problems when hosted on GitHub.
+urlof_config.yml.I checked that everything worked fine when tested locally, but there were still some problems when hosted on GitHub.
 You might have to check the source code for the rendered html files, and check that each asset file (like

-files) is linked correctly. - Publish the repository, and set the custom domain to
+cssfiles) is linked correctly. - Publish the repository, and set the custom domain to

-. - Make some settings on the domain provider.
+blog.hojin.kim. - Make some settings on the domain provider.
 I set the

-record to- TYPE:
+CNAMErecord to- TYPE:

-, - HOST:
+CNAME, - HOST:

-, - ANSWER:
+blog.hojin.kim, - ANSWER:

 This was another time-consuming step for me.
 First I set the ANSWER slot to

-and so on.
+hojin.kim/blog.
+Since the DNS check failed, I triedhojin-kim.github.io/blogand so on.
 I thought the DNS propagation would take some time, so I waited for hours, and the problem was not solved.
-After some research, I realized that the ANSWER slot should behojin-kim.github.io.
+After some research, I realized that the ANSWER slot should behojin-kim.github.io..
+Note the dot at the end; this indicates that the domain is a Fully Qualified Domain Name (FQDN). - TYPE:

 Remaining TODOs